zmilla93/SlimTrade/README.md

 There is a color blind setting for alternate colors.<br>
 ![trade-messages](https://github.com/zmilla93/SlimTrade/assets/10750321/559cb020-76dd-4c80-b6de-6e95f34ccab7)

-Incoming trades create an info window above your stash with item and stash names.<br>
+Incoming trades create an info windowId above your stash with item and stash names.<br>
 This popup can be hovered to highlight the item, left clicked to search the name in the stash, or right clicked to close.<br>
 ![stash-helper](https://github.com/zmilla93/SlimTrade/assets/10750321/0a4710ea-f24a-48e5-815b-d51ecf6e313d)